 How the Parents Affect Their Child’S Learning?

-It is well known that parents have a great influence in their child’s learning.
-Their expectations, support and involvement are important factors that contribute to the academic success of children.
 In a study conducted by the Department of Education, it was found that when parents expected their children to do well in school and be successful, they were more likely to achieve academic success.

-The study also showed that parental support and involvement are essential for children’s academic achievement.
 Parents can support their child’s learning by helping them with homework, providing a quiet place to study, encouraging them to read at home and being involved in their child’s education.
 When parents take an active interest in their child’s schooling and learning, it shows children that what they do is important and that their parents care about their future.

 How Did the One Child Policy Affect Education in China?